Solarcycle/GoSave/README.md

 We always strive to deliver the highest quality products.
 For any concerns or questions about the Go Save!
 App, please contact us via email at info@solarcyclepower.com and we'll be happy to help.
 Thank you!

 Compatible with iPhone, iPod Touch, and iPad.
-Requires iOS 3.1 or later. iTunes account required
+Requires iOS 3.1 or later.